 If you’d like to crisp the turkey skin, turn on the oven’s broiler and broil just until crisp, 4 to 5 minutes.
 This is totally optional.

 One of the biggest advantages to roasting the turkey ahead is the chance to add extra seasoning to the meat after roasting.
 Even if you brined your turkey, the brine may not have reached all the way to the meat that is closest to the bone (this is a particular problem with the thickest part of the breast meat).
 Last-minute seasoning to the rescue!
 Just before you reheat the turkey, taste a piece.
 If it tastes like it could use a bit more flavor, sprinkle salt between the slices right before reheating.
-It works like magic to bring more flavor to your turkey.
+It works like magic to bring more flavor throughout all of the slices of turkey.

 Safe Temperature for Roast Turkey